 Now enjoy boating, golfing biking.
 Bike riding and waterskiing are both excellent sports to keep your quads and glutes strong between ski seasons.
-Paddle boarding also improves core strength and balance - both key for ski fitness, and a fun way to spend the snowless months.
+Stand Up Paddle Boarding also improves core strength and balance – both key for ski fitness, and a fun way to spend the snowless months.

 These simple steps should help to protect your prized possession until you are reunited for your first run in October or November at the best Eastern ski resorts for early skiing and the best ski resorts out west for early season skiing.